-Once a student has been admitted to the Graduate School at Mississippi College, he may not take graduate courses elsewhere without prior approval of the Dean or Department chair as recommended to the Dean of the Graduate School.
-Approval will not be granted to take graduate courses elsewhere after a student accumulates 18 graduate hours at Mississippi College.
+Once a student has been admitted to the Graduate School at Mississippi College, he/she may not take graduate courses elsewhere without prior approval of the Dean or Department chair as recommended to the Dean of the Graduate School.

 Only grades of B or higher will transfer.
 Transferred credit will not be used to pull up grades earned at Mississippi College-e.g., a transferred A will not be used to pull up a C earned at Mississippi College.
 Grading systems other than 4.0 scale must be reviewed by the Registrar, the school dean and the Dean of the Graduate School.
 The Dean of the Graduate School reserves the right to determine whether or not any graduate course from another institution will be accepted toward a degree at Mississippi College.